Longbranch-Vinaigrette/python-app-manager/README.md

 - [X] Automatically Install missing submodules
 - [ ] Be able to install dependencies, build and start an app
-  - [ ] Install/Update app submodules
+  - [X] Install/Update app submodules
   - [ ] Build and start
     - [X] For normal python apps(and that start with main.py)
     - [ ] For Django apps
-- [ ] Discover repositories locally on the user computer
+- [X] Discover repositories locally on the user computer
-- [ ] Be able to clone/pull user repositories